techeazy-consulting/techeazy-devops/README.md

    - Set the stage dev/prod on the Run workflow "Deploy in the AWS Infrastructure with Terraform workflow" to deploy the infrastructure.
    - Set the stage dev/prod in the Run workflow in the "Destroy AWS destroy infrastructure workflow" to destroy the infrastructure.
 ---
+# Monitoring and Observability
+---
+## CloudWatch
+- Stream application logs from EC2 to CloudWatch Logs.
+- Set up a CloudWatch Alarm on error patterns or instance health.
+- Send alerts to email via SNS (Simple Notification Service) if,
+     - Trigger if log stream contains "ERROR" or "Exception" keyword.
+     - Trigger when condition matches for more than 1 datapoint within 5 minutes.
+Send notification to the SNS Topic.
+---
+## Prometheus
+- Copy the public ip of the EC2 and search with 9090 port
+- Eg. 40.53.123.44:9090
+- Once the prometheus dashboard is open, go to Status - Target health
+- Here you will see the health status of your spring app and node port
+---
+## Grafana
+- Copy the public ip of the EC2 and search with 3000 port
+- Eg. 40.53.123.44:3000
+- 1st login into the console with default user name "admin" and default password "admin"
+- Set the new password and enter into the Grafana dashboard.
+- Integrate the Promethues with Grafana to see the health of the application and node.
+- Go to the Connections - Datasources - Add new datasource - select Promethues
+- Now on Prometheus setting set the name
+- Connection - give the Prometheus url - eg. http://18.60.101.59:9090
+- Leave rest of the configurations as default
+- Save and Test - it should show "Successfully queried the Prometheus API."
+- Now go to Grafana Home - Dashboard - New - Import
+- In the Import dashboard setting give the chart no 1860 or as per your requirement - Load
+- On prometheus select your prometheus (That we have save in the integration part)
+- Load - Import
+- Now you will have your Grafana dashboard is ready for the observability of your application with the graphical UI of node and application health.